Pubs and bars with neon lights in the French Quarter, New Orleans USA

 Author - Marquita Mays Wright

-Marquita, The Traveling Twin Mama, loves all things family and female travel.
-She travels the world with her husband and twin toddlers.
-She also makes it a priority to travel on her own as a solo female traveler and with her husband on their annual baecations.
-Her goal is to provide tips and inspiration to help women and families travel the world with confidence.
+Marquita is a travel blogger who travels the world with her husband and twins.
+She also makes it a priority to travel on her own as a solo female traveller and with her husband on their annual baecations.

 Grand Canyon landscape